-As a Veteran, you may have been exposed to a range of chemical, physical, and environmental hazards during military service.
+As a Veteran, you may have been exposed to a range of chemical, physical, and environmental hazards during your military service.
 You may be entitled to disability compensation if these military exposures resulted in a disease or injury.
-Read about the types of service that may have resulted in exposure to certain hazards.
+Read about the types of service that may have resulted in exposure to certain hazards:

 Gulf War Syndrome

 If you served in Southwest Asia from August 2, 1990 to the present, you may be entitled to presumptive service connection for certain illnesses.
 These Veterans include those who served in operations such as Desert Shield, Desert Storm, Iraqi Freedom, Enduring Freedom, and New Dawn.
 These veterans may have been exposed to environmental hazards such as burn pits and oil well fires.
-These exposures may lead to an “undiagnosed illness” or certain “medically unexplained chronic multisymptom illnesses.”
-Sometimes these illnesses are referred to as the Gulf War Syndrome.
+These exposures may lead to an "undiagnosed illness" or certain "medically unexplained chronic multisymptom illnesses."
+Sometimes these illnesses are referred to as Gulf War Syndrome.

 Burn Pits & Particulate Matter Exposure